What is an advocate?

 - child or young person who has a disability and receives help from a social worker

-- child or young person going to a child protection conference
+- child or young person aged 12 or over involved in a child protection conference

 - child or young person wishing to make a complaint about West Sussex Children’s Services.